ricardoboss/STEP/README.md

 ## Documentation

+To get started using STEP, head over to the [Guide](https://github.com/ricardoboss/STEP/wiki/Guide).

 STEP has a standard framework of functions you can use in your programs.
 An overview of all functions can be found in the [Functions](https://github.com/ricardoboss/STEP/wiki/Function) section of the wiki.